Flow / Admins / Developers

 By Tim Combridge

-Today, I’ll take you through Salesforce Flow basics, and answer the following questions: What are Flows?
+The use cases for Flow are endless, and its capabilities are growing with every Salesforce release.
+Let’s dive deep into the core of what Salesforce Flow does and answer the following questions: What are Flows?
 What are Flow’s features?
 How can Flows be called?
 And finally, can Flows become the ‘one tool to rule them all’?

-What are Salesforce Flows?
+What Are Salesforce Flows?

-Flows are accessible through the Setup menu.
+There are two ways to access and manage your Flows.
+Firstly, Flows are accessible through the Setup menu.
 Simply enter ‘Flows’ into the Quick Find box, and create a new Flow to get started.

-Read More: Process Builder Vs Flows – Become the Ultimate Admin
+READ MORE: Process Builder Vs Flows – Become the Ultimate Admin

 3. Resources are the individual variables of data that are to be used in a Flow – these can be strings of text, numbers, records, formulae, or collections.

-This is where your Resources are kept.
 Some examples of Resources are Variables, Collections, Constants, Formulae, or Choices.

 • Variables are where you can store data to use in the Flow.
-These can be Text, Number, Record, Dates, Currency, Boolean, or Picklists just to name a few.
+These can be Text, Number, Record, Dates, Times, Currency, Boolean, or Picklists just to name a few.

 • Collections are a group, or ‘list’, of Variables stored together.
 Collections allow you to process multiple records at once, or ‘bulkify’ your Flows.